sanjeevmaharjan/cv-api/README.md

 2. Wait for the gradle project to load
 3. Configure your jdbc in application.yaml files
 4. Start Identity Server and then the API Server

+> Has a db seeder with csv listing some sample cvs.